msqr1/importizer/README.md

 | --umbrella-hdrs             | umbrellaHdrs       | Paths relative to `inDir` of modularized headers, but their `import` are turned into `export import`.                                                                       | String array | `[]`          |

 ## Transitional Options
-Activate transitional mode by specifying `transitional` on the CLI or under `[transitional]` in the settings file.

 | CLI flag name           | TOML setting name   | Description                                                                                                                                                | Value type | Default value  |
 |-------------------------|---------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------|------------|----------------|